hakerdefo/hakerdefo.github.io/_posts/2021-04-02-slide-guitarist-on-concert-for-george.md

 Without a doubt he is playing a slide guitar.
 But who is he?
 He is Marc Mann.
 A multifaceted musician with a master's degree in music from UCLA.
 Beside being a great guitarist he is also a good keyboardist.
 Marc is also a programmer, arranger and conductor.
 He has frequently collaborated with Jeff Lynne, Electric Light Orchestra, Oingo Boingo and Danny Elfman.
 Marc has over 50 albums to his credits working with top artists.
-Coming back to Concert for George, Marc Mann also played slide guitar on "Isn't It a Pity", "For You Blue", "All Things Must Pass".
-He played lead guitar on "Something" and "While My Guitar Gently Weeps".
+Coming back to Concert for George, Marc Mann also played slide guitar on,
+"Isn't It a Pity"

+{% include youtube-embed.html id=GdcSGxXJ8vM %}

+"For You Blue (audio only)"

+{% include youtube-embed.html id=TPO1zwuAe0g %}

+"All Things Must Pass"

+{% include youtube-embed.html id=o6iaSWSB7rE %}

+He played lead guitar on,
+"Something"

+{% include youtube-embed.html id=Xl-BNTeJXjw %}
+and "While My Guitar Gently Weeps"

+{% include youtube-embed.html id=CrTMc2i6Lzc %}

 So finally I have the answer for my friend.

 Putting this up here with the hope that some music loving soul will find this useful.

 Cheers!!!